JuanDelgado06/codepici-blog/content/posts/mi-post.md

 ---
-path: "/mi-post"
 title: Mi primer Post
-date: 2019-10-03
 published: true
-tags: ['Markdown', 'Releases']
-series: false
-cover_image: ./images/logo-black-1080.png
-canonical_url: false
+description: >-
-description: "Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
+  Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
   Readability, however, is emphasized above all else.
-A Markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions."
+A Markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions.
+date: 2019-10-03T00:00:00.000Z
+cover_image: /images/uploads/bg-black.png
+tags:
+  - Markdown
+  - CodePici
 ---

 ## Este es el Titulo de mi post